Wetherby

 We visited in autumn, and all the trees had started to turn.
 I love the colours of autumn, so it was nice to walk through the woodland at this time of year.
 The lake is home to waterhens and geese, and we also saw a couple of swans swimming about.

 There are several grade II listed old buildings dotted about the 18th-century park.
-Four of the gothic ruins were restored in the early 2000s – the Temple of Minerva, Gothic Ruin, Gothic Seat and the Bono Retiro.
+Four of the ruins were restored in the early 2000s – the Temple of Minerva, Gothic Ruin, Gothic Seat and the Bono Retiro.

 Share: